-- 1. Units for clinic courses counts to satisfy the six-experiential unit graduation requirement; - 2.
-Since we represent actual clients in clinics, when you enroll in a clinic you satisfy the requirement for actual client representation; and - 3.
-Clinics also satisfy the oral skills requirement.
+- 1. Units for clinic courses counts to satisfy the six-experiential unit graduation requirement. - 2.
+Since we represent actual clients in clinics, when you enroll in a clinic you satisfy the requirement for actual client representation; and

 This registration guide was organized to help address some of the frequently asked questions about clinic registration.
 Please refer to the course schedule on the website for specific dates and deadlines.
 We hope it addresses your questions and concerns.
 If your question is not answered here, please email us at experiential@law.tamu.edu.